 This charity race follows in the heroic footsteps of the famous film “Chariots of Fire”.
 Teams of six runners, each run a 1.7 mile course in relay format following the unique and picturesque route starting and finishing at Queens' Green and covering the city centre, Trinity College, Clare College, King's College and crossing the River Cam.

-Welcome to Cambridge Literary Festival, one of Britain's friendliest and freshest literary festivals.
-Twice each year Cambridge Literary Festival welcomes some of the world's freshest thinkers to celebrate with us the power of words in all their forms.
-From novelists, poets, editors and critics, to scientists, politicians, historians and entertainers, we showcase the most exciting reflections of the world we live in today.
+The second part of Cambridge Literary Festival.
+The Winter festival welcomes some of the world's freshest thinkers to celebrate with us the power of words in all their forms.
+From novelists, poets, editors and critics, to scientists, politicians, historians and entertainers, showcasing the most exciting reflections of the world we live in today.